MarekPikula/PeakRDL-Python-simple/README.md

 ## Usage

+The basic install comes without the exporter capability, so that the package can be installed on low-end devices without the need to install `systemrdl-compiler`.
+To have the generator capability install with `generator`
+extra:

+    $ pip install peakrdl-python-simple[generator]

 PeakRDL project provides a standard CLI interface.
 It can be installed directly via pip or by installing this package with `cli` extra: